simaranjit/ps2pdf/readme.md

 Converting file: files/sample - Copy (110).ps (9%)
 ````

-When 100% progress is done, go to files directory and you will see that all of your `.ps` files have been converted to `.psd`
+When 100% progress is done, go to `files` directory and you will see that all of your `.ps` files have been converted to `.pdf`

 *Note:* Your old files will get removed, Make sure that you have backup of those.